shohrab-uddin/boschAIproject2/README.md

 ![image](https://user-images.githubusercontent.com/110354988/187010881-28d3953b-5090-47c8-bd00-58e9d57610c3.png)

+This shell script is responsible for sending some input data to your application via the appropriate port.
+Each numerical value in here represents some feature that is important for determining the price of a house in Boston.
+The source code is responsible for passing that data through a trained, machine learning model, and giving back a predicted value for the house price.

 ## Creating CD using Azure Pipeline
 - Before you create a new project, ensure to make your DevOps project allow public access by turning the visibility on in the Organization settings >> Policies section